aqys/melodify-issues/README.md

 ## 🤝 Contributing

 Found a bug or have a suggestion?
-Open an issue on [GitHub](https://github.com/aqys/melodify-issues/issues/)!
+Open an issue [Here](https://github.com/aqys/melodify-issues/issues/)!